 I recommend only taking a B12 supplement if you have tested positive for a deficiency.

 The only accurate test that will indicate a B12 deficiency is a urinary MMA test.
 A B12 in-serum blood test is inaccurate and the blood homocysteine test is inaccurate as well.
 Many doctors have no idea what a MMA test is and will refuse to order one for you.
 They only took one nutrition course in med school but still think they know more than you.
 Insist on the uMMA test.
-The in-serum test indicates inactive B12 analogues as well as active B12, and the homocysteine test can indicate issues other than a B12 deficiency, so both are completely useless.
+The in-serum test indicates inactive B12 analogues as well as active B12, and the homocysteine test can indicate issues other than a B12 deficiency.
+They will work in a pinch, and the in-serum test will generally do a good job of indicating a deficiency, but if you want truly accurate results, go for the gold standard - the uMMA.
+If you're considering injecting a foreign substance into your veins or dissolving a packed powder in your mouth, definitely look for accurate results so there is as little room for error as possible.

 Be aware that this is not a vegan problem.
-A recent Tufts university study showed that nearly 40% of the U.S. adult population was deficient in vitamin B12 - a population that consists mainly of meat-eaters.
+A recent Tufts university study showed that nearly 40% of the U.S. adult population was either deficient or in the "low" range in vitamin B12 - a population that consists mainly of meat-eaters.
+Note that many people in our "modern society" are only spared from a B12 deficiency because of the massive amount of cyanocobalamin they ingest via processed foods that are mandated by the goobermint to be fortified.

 For further reading, check out the book "Could it Be B12?"